Egg donation using frozen eggs - pros and cons

 - Links to SART and CDC websites - check donor egg clinic success rates

 We believe that our ability to control all aspects of the egg freezing process gives us an advantage over other programs using frozen eggs from an outside egg bank.
 We choose which donors to freeze and we maintain excellent quality control by freezing and thawing all eggs in the same laboratory.
-Thus far we have not been using frozen eggs from outside egg donor banks.
+Thus far we have not used frozen eggs from outside egg donor banks.

 Embryo development guarantee for frozen donor eggs at the Advanced Fertility Center of Chicago